nagyist/tao-user-guide/src/3.0/take-a-tour/view-your-results.md

 **Step 3:** Click *View Results*

 This opens within the Canvas area a more detailed report on the testing Results associated with the attempt under review.
-This includes two parts: (1) identifying data on the Test-taker, and (2) a review of test variables.
+This includes two parts: (1) identifying data on the Test-taker, and (2) a review of Test variables.
 The latter section includes a button that allows the chance to review how the Item appeared to the Test-taker.

 **Step 4:** Review each Item in order to determine how the Test-taker answered questions in the exam.